APNIC works closely with many organizations that help make the Internet more stable and secure, including:

 How does APNIC engage with CERTs/CSIRTs?

-APNIC holds workshops covering topics ranging from security controls and the threat landscape, to security response and incident analysis (including hands-on security incident exercises) to help communities develop the skills to establish their own CERT.eLearning sessions
+APNIC holds workshops covering topics ranging from security controls and the threat landscape, to security response and incident analysis (including hands-on security incident exercises) to help communities develop the skills to establish their own CERT.

 APNIC provides eLearning sessions on: